Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: Simulation

 In summary, we can draw the following conclusions from the simulation results regarding the effects of mutual coupling and unilateral approximation.
 First, stronger mutual coupling among RIS elements can enhance system performance for all SISO, MIMO, and multiuser MISO systems under Rayleigh fading channels.
 Second, ignoring the mutual coupling among RIS elements in the optimization process leads to performance degradation, particularly when the inter-element spacing of RIS is small.
 Third, the unilateral approximation is highly accurate even when the distance between the transmitter and RIS is only a few wavelengths.
-Therefore, it can be employed in practice to simplify the channel model without loss of accuracy.
+Therefore, it can be reliably employed in normal RIS-aided wireless communication systems to simplify the channel model without loss of accuracy.